***September 21, 2020 update – I was just awarded the title of Kentucky Colonel by the Governor of Kentucky, a tremendous honor!!!

 Sincerely, Lt.
 Gen. S.B.
 Buckner, Jr. VMI Class of 1906

-This recipe is from From Master Distiller Chris Morris and made with Woodford Reserve® Bourbon, the “Official Bourbon of the Kentucky Derby®” for the past 11 years
+This recipe is adapted from Master Distiller Chris Morris and made with Woodford Reserve® Bourbon, the “Official Bourbon of the Kentucky Derby®” for the past 11 years.
+I make only two minor changes – the only appropriate mint variety for a julep is (of course) the Kentucky Colonel variety of spearmint.
+You can easily purchase live plants from here.
+I also prefer the double-oaked version of the only apropos bourbon – Woodford Reserve!

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.